WWE News: Hulk Hogan Wishes He Had Never Used The Leg Drop As His Iconic Finisher

 For more than three decades, the immortal Hulk Hogan dominated wrestling rings across numerous different promotions.
 Even at the age of 66, Hogan is really hoping to have one more match in WWE and he’s actually been trying to get in shape for that to happen.
-Hogan been reflecting back on his historic career with very few regrets, but if he could change one thing, it would be to never have used the leg drop as his finisher.
+Meanwhile, he has also been reflecting back on his historic career with very few regrets, but if he could change one thing, it would be to never have used the leg drop as his finisher.

 If you’ve ever seen a match with Hulk Hogan in it, you pretty much know how it goes most of the time.
 Should Hogan end up being the winner of the match, he will “Hulk Up,” punch his opponent a few times, deliver a big boot to his opponent, drop the leg, and make the pin.

-That is pretty much the formulaic system that he has used for years and years whether he was playing the role of a babyface or that of a heel.
-The “Leg Drop” is a move that many wrestlers have used over the years, but it is synonymous with Hulk Hogan and it always will be.
+That is pretty much the formulaic system that he has used for years and years, regardless of whether Hogan was playing the role of a babyface or that of a heel.
+The “Leg Drop” is a move that many wrestlers have used over the years, but it is synonymous with Hogan and it always will be.

 If it were up to The Hulkster, though, he wishes that wasn’t how things were.
 As a matter of fact, he honestly wishes he had never chosen to use the leg drop as his finisher and he’d go back in time to change things if he could.